FOSSRIT/fossrit.github.io/about.md

 * Brings industry leaders to our FOSS Talks speaker series
 * Support student and faculty projects
 * Organizes [Future is Open conference](/events/2019/10/26/the-future-is-open) to showcase open source accomplishments of students, faculty, and alums

+## Community governance and policy

+See the [FOSS@RIT Runbook](https://runbook.fossrit.community/) for documentation about the Free and Open Source Software community at RIT.
+This handbook provides different resources and policies for how the community is compromised and what services are available.